What is the right ventricle?

 What is the function of the right ventricle?
 How does it function?

-The main function of the right ventricle is to receive blood from the right atrium and pump it into the left and right pulmonary arteries, carrying blood low in oxygen to the left and right lungs for oxygenation.
+The main function of the right ventricle is to receive blood from the right atrium and pump it into the left and right pulmonary arteries, carrying blood low in oxygen to the lungs for oxygenation.

-The ventricle, which is in effect a muscle, has to do several things for a person’s heart to function.
+The ventricle, which is in essence a muscle, has to do several things for a person’s heart to function.

-First, it must fill up rapidly with deoxygenated blood that enters the right atrium from the large superior vena cava and inferior vena cava veins after every contraction.
+First, it must fill up rapidly with de-oxygenated blood that enters the right atrium chamber from the large superior vena cava and inferior vena cava veins after every contraction.

-Second, it must contract with the speed and force needed to push deoxygenated blood into the pulmonary artery as it withstands natural pulmonary pressure.
+Second, it must contract with the speed and force that is needed to effectively push de-oxygenated blood into the pulmonary artery as it withstands natural pulmonary pressure.

-The right ventricle must also adjust its pumping volume under control of the autonomic nervous system.
+The right ventricle must also adjust its pumping volume under control of the nervous system.

 What happens when the right ventricle doesn’t function properly?

 While the left ventricle (the main pumping chamber) is generally much more prone to disease, problems can occur with the right ventricle and cause symptoms and complications.

 Right-sided heart failure is one such problem.
 The condition is known to cause palpitations, breathlessness, fatigue, and life-threatening arrhythmias (abnormal heart rhythms).